-Meeting Торіс Extract of the Question Outcome Action (August 2021) Status (Updated August 2021) level.
+Meeting Topic Extract of the Question Outcome Action (June 2022) Status (Updated June 2022) level.
 View B: The aforementioned conditions should be assessed at the contract level there was no clear preference or agreement.
 Members acknowledged that there remains the need to consider this issue further and more broadly.
 22 27/11/2020 Paper 3 Accounting for premiums due after the end of the coverage period Question: How will the reinsurer account for premiums that are not yet due/collected (outstanding premiums receivable, either due or past due) but relate to past service?
 View 1 - As part of the LfRC.
 View 2A - As part of LIC to the extent insurance services have already been provided.
 View 2B - As part of the LIC when there is no remaining coverage under the contract.
 Overall, members expressed mixed views.
 It was additionally noted that there were a diversity of views in the market.
 The HKICPA Staff will share this and other papers from the November meeting and members' key comments with IASB staff.
 Paper 3 will be shared with selected national standard setters.
 Closed.
 23 27/11/2020 Paper 2 Should the change in credit risk on collectability of premiums be presented in insurance revenue or insurance finance income and expense?
 Question 1 - Should the change in credit risk of premiums in relation to the remaining service be reflected in IR or IFIE?
 View A - Change in credit risk should be reflected in IR.
 View B - Change in credit risk should be reflected in IFIE.
 View C - Entity should make an accounting policy choice as where to present the changes on credit risks in relation to premiums for remaining services, either in IR or IFIE.
-Question 2: If the conclusion is made that premiums due for past coverage from part of the liability for incurred claims, how do we reflect the non-collectability of premium: as an experience adjustment to IR for past service or IFIE?
-View A - The non-collectability of premium should be adjusted under IFIE as credit risk is a financial risk.
-View C - Entity should make an accounting policy choice as where to present the changes on credit risk in relation to premium should be included in IR as an experience adjustment.
+Question 2: If the conclusion is made that premiums due for past coverage from part of the liability for incurred claims, how do we reflect the noncollectability of premium: as an experience adjustment to IR for past service or IFIE?
+View A - The non-collectability of premium should be included in IR as an experience adjustment.
 View B - The non-collectability of premium should be adjusted under IFIE as credit risk is a financial risk.
 View C - Entity should make an accounting policy choice as where to present the changes on credit risks in relation to past services, either in IR or IFIE.
 Question 1: Overall, the members who commented on Question 1 supported View A. Question 2: Overall, the members who commented supported View A, however also acknowledged other views exist or may develop.
 None Closed.
 24 27/11/2020 Paper 4 Accounting for different types of premium repayment transactions Question 1: Refund of Premium (ROP) on cancelation of a contract - What is the accounting treatment for an ROP (that is not NDIC) where a policyholder is entitled to obtain the ROP, if and only if, the policyholder cancels the Question 1: Overall, the members who commented generally preferred View A/C over View B/D. Members expressed mixed support between View A and C. None Closed.